MaskingTechnology/jitar/documentation/docs/deploy/segmentation.md

 ### Trusted clients

 When building a distributed application, you don't want all functions to be available by the outside world.
 Some functions are only used internally by other segments.
-To protect the access to these functions, Jitar provides a `secret` property in the [runtime services](../fundamentals/runtime-services#node).
-This secret is used to create trusted clients.
+To protect the access to these functions, Jitar provides a `trustKey` property in the [runtime services](../fundamentals/runtime-services#node).
+This key is used to create trusted clients.
 Trusted clients can access functions with the `protected` access level.

-Any client that wants to access a protected function must provide a valid access key.
-The access key needs to be added to the http header `x-access-key`.
-Any node that has a valid access key is considered a trusted client, and automatically adds the access key to the http header of outgoing requests.
+Any client that wants to access a protected function must provide a valid key.
+It needs to be added to the http header `X-Jitar-Protected-Access-Key`.
+Any node that has a valid key is automatically considered a trusted client, and adds the access key to the http header of outgoing requests.
 Any node that doesn't have a valid access key is considered an untrusted client and can only access `public` functions.

 ::: info Note
-To enable trusted clients, the gateway must always have a shared secret configured.
-Any node that wants to register itself with a secret, must have the same secret in its configuration.
+To enable trusted clients, the gateway must always have a trusted key configured.
+Any node that wants to register itself as a trusted client, must have the same value for the `trustKey` in its configuration.
 :::

 ### Access protection